 Some manufacturers put more emphasis on performance.
 Others focus on connectivity.
 And some just want their device to look cool.
 Because of all these differences, some phones are simply built better and offer a greater signal capability.
 Read consumer reports, internet reviews, and online forums to discover what smartphone models are rated highest in overall reception quality.

 Remember that every Canadian network has a different coverage map.
 In any given area, one network may have great signal where another network may have poor or no signal at all.
 With this in mind, don't switch networks without finding out which ones have good coverage in your area.

 Also, make sure that you're not blocking the antenna with your hand due to the way you hold your phone.
 In the early days of mobile phones, this was a big problem because of where the internal antenna was located inside the phone.
 Though it's nowhere near the issue it once was, it hasn't gone away entirely.
 If you've switched phones recently and are having reception problems that you didn't have with your previous one and you're having trouble troubleshooting, consider doing some Google searches to see if other people have the same problem as you.

+You’d be surprised to learn all the things that could be blocking your signal.
 And perhaps it goes without saying that a cell phone signal booster will solve all of these issues.

 4. Do cell phone signal boosters really work?

 Quick answer: Yes, they most certainly do.
 But there must be an existing cell signal directly outside your home for the booster to work.